Risk-averse mean field games: exploitability and non-asymptotic analysis: Introduction

 While MFGs are used to approximate large games, it is crucial to understand their approximation capabilities.
-Following \cite{Huang2006Large}, there has been enormous work developing the idea that uses mean field equilibriia (MFEs) to construct $\varepsilon$-Nash equilibria in $N$-player games.
-Conversely, the results of \cite{Lasry2007Mean} suggests that certain equilibria in $N$-player games, for large $N$, can be captured by MFEs.
-Research in this direction is indispensable because it helps to answer whether using MFGs to approximate $N$-player games misses any equilibria.
+Following \cite{Huang2006Large}, there has been enormous work developing the idea that uses mean field equilibriia (MFEs) to construct $\varepsilon$-Nash equilibria in $N$pGs.
+Conversely, the results of \cite{Lasry2007Mean} suggests that certain equilibria in $N$pGs, for large $N$, can be captured by MFEs.
+Research in this direction is indispensable because it helps to answer whether using MFGs to approximate $N$pGs misses any equilibria.
 Below we highlight some work that progress the understanding on this matter.
 Assuming the uniqueness of MFEs, \cite{Cardaliaguet2015book} uses the master equation to study closed-loop\footnote{Roughly speaking, closed-loop means each player has access to information of other players, while open-loop assumes no access to such information.
 The precise definitions vary across the literature.
-We refer to \cite{Fudenberg1988Open} and \cite[Definition 2.4 and 2.7]{Carmona2018book} for more discussions.} $N$-player games, and shows that the equilibria converge to the MFE as $N\to\infty$. \cite{Lacker2016General} and \cite{Fischer2017Connection} study the convergence of open-loop equlibria under various settings without assuming uniqueness. \cite{Lacker2020Converrgence} and \cite{Lacker2022Closed} further extend the convergence results from \cite{Lacker2016General} to closed-loop equilibria with or without common noise.
-We note that the convergence results in \cite{Lacker2016General}, \cite{Lacker2020Converrgence}, and \cite{Lacker2022Closed} are established for weak MFEs.
+We refer to \cite{Fudenberg1988Open} and \cite[Definition 2.4 and 2.7]{Carmona2018book} for more discussions.} $N$pGs, and shows that the equilibria converge to the MFE as $N\to\infty$. \cite{Lacker2016General} and \cite{Fischer2017Connection} study the convergence of open-loop equlibria under various settings without assuming uniqueness. \cite{Lacker2020Converrgence} and \cite{Lacker2022Closed} further extend the convergence results from \cite{Lacker2016General} to closed-loop equilibria with or without common noise.
+We note that the convergence results in \cite{Lacker2020Converrgence} and \cite{Lacker2022Closed} are established for weak MFEs.
 Weak MFEs consists of a random flow of measures.
 Convergence to weak MFEs is possible even with considerably weak assumptions on the actions of players.
-On the contrary, the more common-seen MFEs in \cite{Lasry2007Mean}, \cite{Fischer2017Connection}, among many others, consists of a deterministic flow of measures, and is called strong MFEs, or simply, MFEs.
+On the contrary, the more common-seen MFEs in \cite{Huang2006Large,Lasry2007Mean,Fischer2017Connection}, among many others, consists of a deterministic flow of measures, and is called strong MFEs, or simply, MFEs.
 It often requires suitable assumptions on players' actions to facilitate the convergences to MFEs.
-Apart from the above, it is noteworthy that \cite{Iseri2022Set} initiates the study of the dynamic value of MFGs without requiring the uniqueness of MFEs.
-Finally, we would like to point to \cite{Djete2021Large}, \cite{Djete2021Mean}, and \cite{Lauriere2022Convergence} for recent work on approximation analysis on extended MFGs, which considers interactions through players' actions.
+Apart from the above, \cite{Iseri2022Set} pioneers the study of the value function approximation of MFGs within the discrete time framework without requiring the uniqueness of MFEs.
+Unlike previous studies that have focused on the capturing capabilities of MFGs, the analysis conducted in \cite{Iseri2022Set} is predominantly non-asymptotic.
+Our work draws inspiration from \cite{Lacker2020Converrgence} and \cite{Iseri2022Set}, among others, and we provide a detailed comparison in \cref{subsec:HeurComment}.
+For completeness, we also refer to \cite{Bayraktar2020Non,Cecchin2022Selection,Dianetti2023Unifying,Sanjari2024Optimality} and the references therein for other studies that address the non-uniqueness of equilibria, although capturing capability is not their primary focus.
+Finally, we would like to point to \cite{Djete2021Large,Djete2021Mean,Lauriere2022Convergence} for recent work on approximation analysis on extended MFGs with unique equilibrium.
+Extended MFGs consider interactions through players' actions.